sachin235/30Days-of-GCP/Lab4.md

 ## Task 1: Create Production Environment

 - In the Google Cloud Console, navigate to Compute Engine > VM Instances
-- SSH into the kraken-umphost VM and run the following commands:
+- SSH into the kraken-jumphost VM and run the following commands:

 ```
 cd /work/dm